After 15 years in the web designing business on the Gold Coast I can say that I have never misused or sold on any of my customers private information.

 jIf it does then every user of this website will know it is happening and be required to opt-in to this service.

-We follow the Google AdWords Interest-Based Advertising Policy and its sensitive category restrictions.
+We follow the Google Ads Interest-Based Advertising Policy and its sensitive category restrictions.

 Some other possible disclosure requirements for all countries and territories are as follows:

 Hardweb has implemented Google Analytics 'demographics and interest' reporting (new Oct 2013), and Hardweb would like to disclose that:

 Please feel free to ask my customers how they feel about my service and value.